-When enrolling onto the learning programme you are automatically enrolled onto the exam.
-However, to be eligible, you are expected to complete all elements of the course.
-Each exam is set against a case study, in which you will have three hours to answer four questions.
+You will have three hours to answer four questions linked to the case study.
 The case study is demanding and designed to challenge you.
 You will be expected to demonstrate your competency against the syllabus, but you must also draw from your own experience and the knowledge you gained when studying for the CIA.